coq/coq/doc/sphinx/practical-tools/coqide.rst

 match the locations in the compiled secondary script.
 The debugger won't stop at these breakpoints as you expect.
 Also, the code highlighted for stack frames in that script may be incorrect.
-You will need to re-compile the secondary script and then restart the primary script (Restart, `Ctrl-HOME`) to get back to a consistent state.
+You will need to re-compile the secondary script and then restart the primary script (Restart, `Alt-Home`) to get back to a consistent state.

 For multi-file debugging, we suggest detaching the Messages, Proof Context and Debugger panels so they are in separate windows.
-To do so, click on the arrow icon next to "Messages", select "Windows / Detach Proof" from the menu and click on "DETACH" in the Debugger panel.
+To do so, click on the arrow icon next to *Messages*, select *Windows / Detach Proof* from the menu and click on *DETACH* in the Debugger panel.
 Note that the Debugger panel is initially attached to the Script panel of the toplevel script.
 Also note that, for now, the "in progress" slider is accurate only when the associated toplevel script panel